 Avoid spelling mistakes and grammatical errors.
 Spam filters also have the ability to identify spam emails through such meager mistakes.
 Grammatical errors inside the mail may escape the filters, but it might end up annoying the reader.

 6. Do not use Pompous Words and $ymbols*!!!!

-Most spam filters can easily identify spam mails if you use words like ‘OFFER,’ ‘FREE,’ ‘YOU HAVE WON,’ ‘WIN,’ ‘PRIZE’,’BUY’ etc. Also, repetitive use of certain symbols such as exclamation mark, the dollar symbol, asterisk, etc., must be avoided to evade spam filters.
+Most spam filters can easily identify spam emails if you use words like ‘OFFER,’ ‘FREE,’ ‘YOU HAVE WON,’ ‘WIN,’ ‘PRIZE’,’BUY’ etc. Also, the repetitive use of certain symbols such as exclamation mark, the dollar symbol, asterisk, etc., must be avoided to evade spam filters.
 Avoid sudden usage of Upper Case letters, bold letters or italics.
-Serendipitously, if such mails somehow manage to enter the inbox, the users will immediately neglect and delete it or eventually throw it to the spam folder.
+Serendipitously, if such emails somehow manage to enter the inbox, the users will immediately neglect and delete it or eventually throw it to the spam folder.